 Your content model should include well-defined topics—topics are what your app or site is about.
 Maybe you have a watch screen listing upcoming events; the events would be the topics.
 Maybe your app has a carousel component with related products; the products would be the topics.
 Maybe you have a web page presenting articles; the articles would be the topics.

-Your content model should include content types that model your topics.
-Events, articles, products, and whatever other topics you have should be defined as content types, broken down into the fields needed, with validations to ensure they are correctly entered.
+Your content model should include content types that form your topics.
+Events, articles, products, and anything else you have should be defined as content types, broken down into the fields needed and include validations to ensure they are correctly entered.

-Topics should be Always reusable.
-Each topic may always appear in multiple places and across different channels, so should be free of content or layout, and be usable anywhere.
+Always reusable.
+A single topic can appear in multiple places and across different channels, so should be free of being locked to specific content or layout, and be usable anywhere.

 Independently understandable.
 Each topic should be sufficiently complete, so that it can be independently presented.

-An event, for example, is the kind of thing you would want to be shown on a web page and on a watch screen and in a number of different contexts.
+An event, for example, is the kind of thing you would want shown on a web page and on a watch screen; in a number of different contexts.

-This is the idea: editors should not have to duplicate their efforts by duplicating topics.
-The term “Create Once, Publish Everywhere,” made famous by NPR, describes this idea.
+That's the concept: editors should not have to multiply their efforts by duplicating topics.
+The saying “Create Once, Publish Everywhere,” made famous by NPR, describes this idea.

-Instead of having one version of the event, for instance, for web and a second copy-and-pasted version for a watch screen, editors should be able to reuse the same event everywhere.
+For instance, instead of having an initial version of the event for the web and a copy-and-pasted version for a watch screen, editors should be able to reuse the same event everywhere.

-When creating your topics, it’s important to make each topic a distinct content type.
-Each topic should have separate content types.
-Even when they share the same fields as other content types, they often have different governance models, thus requiring different permissions, different internationalization plans, different functional requirements on the front end, and different organization requirements.
+When creating your topics, it’s important to make each topic has distinct and separate content types.
+Even when they share the same fields as other content types, they often have different governance models; thus requiring different permissions, internationalization plans, functional requirements on the front end, and organization requirements.
 Rachel Lovinger gives the following example: